Elaissa/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 Najlepszym modelem w hyperdrive jest aalgorytm klasyfikacyjny Logistic Regressor z następującymi parametrami C= 0.8626611368448052, max_iter= 150 i accuracy= 91,18%.
 AutoML przy algorytmie VotingAssambe z accuracy na poziomie 91,68 %.

 First in case of Hyperdrive only one model with different hyperparameters was searched, but AutoML worked with many other models as well.
 In Hyperdrive we have to build a training script, but in AutoML we just need to pass the data, and define the task.
 AutoML is easy to use, I got my AutoML working in first run, but for Hyperdrive, two days were spent.
-The best model using hyperdrive is LOgistic Regressor Classifier with C= 0.8626611368448052, max_iter = 150, and accuracy = 91,18%.
+The best model using hyperdrive is Logistic Regressor Classifier with C= 0.8626611368448052, max_iter = 150, and accuracy = 91,18%.
 The AutoML gives us the best result for accuracy 91,68 %.

 ## Future work